AdobeDocs/platform-learn.pt-BR/help/tutorial-comprehensive-technical/modules/ajo-b2c/module3.2/ex4.md

 Selecione o código abaixo, copie-o e cole-o no **Editor do Modo Avançado**.
 Clique em **Ok**.

-`"What nice weather for the time of year, " + #{ExperiencePlatform.ProfileFieldGroup.profile.person.name.firstName} + " 20% discount on Sweaters today!"`
+`"What nice weather for the time of year, " + #{ExperiencePlatform.ProfileFieldGroup.profile.person.name.firstName} + " 20% discount on Apple AirPods so you can go for a walk and listen to your favorite podcast!"`

 ![Demonstração](./images/jop21.png)